Regulated Industries

 Two years, ten-plus sites, more than a million regulated units processed

-The execution-control patterns protected by these patent applications are not theoretical.
+The foundational execution-control patterns protected by Waves 1 and 2 of the patent estate are not theoretical.
 They were developed inside a real multi-site regulated production operation, refined across 1M+ units annually, and validated against institutional buyer audits and FSMA 204 requirements.
-The architecture's maturity in food is the foundation for its application to adjacent regulated industries.
+The architecture's maturity in food is the foundation for its application to adjacent regulated industries — and for the Wave 3 filings that extend the estate forward.

 Our active verticals